 A lead is a sales opportunity for your company.
 It might be a phone call, an email enquiry or a call back request.

 A lead capture is how your website captures your customer’s data.
 This might be a form on your website that allows people to fill it in so that you can speak with the prospective customer.
+To understand more about how to capture leads on your website, have a look at our blog post: how to create a lead generating website.

 A lead magnet is used to increase the chances of gaining leads through your website.
 This could be a free gift in exchange for your customer’s contact information e.g. a free ebook, a free video course or a free consultation, which are all common forms of lead magnets.